 This playbook is intended to help your pack prepare to recruit new Scouts not only this fall, but year-round.
-Please use this playbook as a reference to utilize all recruitment methods.
-From Geofencing to flyers being sent home, there are dozens of ways to reach new families.
+Please use this playbook as a reference to utilize all recruitment methods, specifically using the tools being offered by the National Office as well as Hudson Valley Council.

-KEY FACTS FOR THE FALL MEMBERSHIP CAMPAIGN
+THE FALL MEMBERSHIP CAMPAIGN